Walk-Run-N-Rolls

+Thinking of hosting an event in your area?
 A Walk-Run-N-Roll is a fun event but does require planning to execute.
-We’ve created answers to some frequently asked questions to help you determine if organizing a WRNR is right for you.
-If you have additional questions after reading our FAQs, please email our Community Engagement Manager at [email protected].
+We’ve created answers to some frequently asked questions to help determine if organizing a Walk-Run-N-Roll is right for you.
+If you have additional questions after reading our FAQs, please email us at [email protected].

 When should I schedule my walk?

 We recommend giving yourself as much time as possible.
-For the best results, allow 4-6 months for the planning process.
+For the best results, allow 6 months for the planning process.
+Think about what time of year is optimal for holding an outdoor event in your area.
 Additionally, be aware of local events such as sporting events, other charity events (ex: 5Ks), and holidays (religious or national) that might detract people from attending.

 Where should I hold my walk?